edgedb/rfcs/text/1017-triggers.rst

 ==========

-Triggers are useful for things such as generating audit logs, maintaining change metadata (mtime) and generating external events.
+Triggers are useful for things such as generating audit logs, maintaining change metadata (last modification time) and generating external events.

 Specification
 =============